-- raise participant awareness of underlying issues and unique dynamics of all forms of violence
+- Raise participant awareness of underlying issues and unique dynamics of all forms of violence

-- challenge participants to think critically and personally (empathise) about these issues
+- Challenge participants to think critically and personally (empathise) about these issues

-- open dialogue amongst participants about the dynamics and context of all forms of violence
+- Open dialogue amongst participants about the dynamics and context of all forms of violence

-- inspire participants to be proactive leaders around these issues by challenging them to develop concrete options for intervention in potentially dangerous social situations
+- Inspire participants to be proactive leaders around these issues by challenging them to develop concrete options for intervention in potentially dangerous social situations

-What makes the Mentors in Violence Prevention program unique?
+What makes the MATE program unique?

-- trainings provide the context necessary to empower participants to be proactive bystanders
+- Trainings provide the context necessary to empower participants to be proactive bystanders

-- teaches concrete bystander intervention skills for use in the most difficult situations
+- Teaches concrete bystander intervention skills for use in the most difficult situations

-- employs a discussion-based educational philosophy to make training sessions dynamic and interactive.
-MVP training sessions are not lectures
+- Employs a discussion-based educational philosophy to make training sessions dynamic and interactive.
+MVP training sessions are not lectures;

-- works with men and women in both mixed and single gender sessions
+- Works with men and women in both mixed and single gender sessions;

-- staff create a "safe space" for participants to learn from one another
+- Staff create a "safe space" for participants to learn from one another;

 - MVP Evaluation Report Year 1 (PDF 1,397k)